quantiaconsulting/amplicon_metagenomics/water_mosquito/readme.md

-Exploring Changes in the Microbiota of Aedes albopictus: Comparison Among Breeding Site Water, Larvae, and Adults
+## Exploring Changes in the Microbiota of <em>Aedes albopictus</em>: Comparison Among Breeding Site Water, Larvae, and Adults

 ==============
 - [Abstract](#abstract)